Nercury/embedded-experiments/part01-blink/README.md

-If you care compiling the project without parent workspace, move `memory.x` file into this directory.
+If you are compiling the project without parent workspace, move `memory.x` file into this directory.